anivlam35/plunger_adjustment/README.md

 Unfinished issues:

-* estimation of optical distortion and broadening of the slit;
+* correct consideration of optical distortions in calculations;
 * focusing on all the points of foils in one time;
 * taking photos from two mutually perpendicular directions (moving one camera or using two cameras).